 Mechanical Engineering student Sophie can work less and study more with a faculty scholarship.

-Sophie Vo, a recipient of the Women in Engineering and IT (WiEIT) Faculty Scholarship, is a passionate Mechanical Engineering student at UTS.
+For Sophie Vo, a recipient of the Women in Engineering and IT (WiEIT) Faculty Scholarship, studying a Bachelor of Engineering (Honours) Mechanical at UTS has been more than attaining technical skills.

-Sophie's interest in the scholarship stemmed from its potential benefits, including a $10,000 grant.
-After a successful interview process, Sophie was awarded the scholarship, allowing her to reduce her work hours and focus more on her studies and university life.
+After applying and completing a successful interview process, she was awarded the scholarship; giving her the freedom to reduce her work hours and invest more time into her studies and university experience.

-"It has allowed me to cut some shifts from work and focus on university life and my studies," Sophie says.
+"Receiving this scholarship has allowed me to cut some shifts from work and focus on university life and my studies," she says.

-Her journey into engineering began in Year 10 during the Engineering Link Project, where she built a bridge as part of a team.
-Noticing the lack of female representation, Sophie realised her passion for breaking down gender barriers and stereotypes in Engineering and IT.
-This experience became a crucial part of her scholarship interview.
+This ability to focus more deeply on her degree has supported Sophie’s long-standing interest in engineering; a passion that began in Year 10 during the Engineering Link Project, where she built a bridge as part of a team.
+That early experience not only sparked her curiosity but also highlighted the lack of female representation in the field, motivating her to help break down gender barriers in Engineering and IT.

 Portrait of Sophie Vo